SumanthKankipati/Ball-Shooter/README.md

-# Ball-Shooper
+# Ball-Smasher
-A demo 2d android game using Unity game engine.
+A demo 2D android game using Unity game engine.
-The assets contain all the 2d materials , scenes and scripts of the game.
+The assets contain all the 2D materials , scenes and scripts of the game.
 There is also an apk file to try it out.